5 Ways To Be Frugal But Keep The Excitement

 - Experiences are often FREE.
 There are a ton of cheap–or even free–things to do around town.
 Just go online to search for free things to do in your city or town.
 Take the kids to the park, rediscover the joys of the great outdoors, go to museums, community movie nights, farmer’s markets.
 You’ll probably find things to do in your city you never even knew about.
 This goes for date night too.
 Being on a tight budget is no excuse for not having a date night with your spouse.
 If you look for free ways to have fun, you are sure to find them.

 - Volunteer at an animal shelter.
 This is as simple as it sounds.
 Volunteer work in general is rewarding, but if we’re being honest, it’s not always fun.
 Looking after furry friends in need, though?
 It’s a truly amazing experience.
 Do it with your partner or kids, it will bring you closer together.

 Frugal living does not mean boring living, and it doesn’t mean deprived.
 I believe in accumulating wealth, without sacrificing your marriage, family, health or fun.

 One More Thing

-If you’re interested in diving deeper into wealth-generating strategies, and you’re saddled with some debt, check out War On Debt: 2019 Edition.
+If you’re interested in diving deeper into wealth-generating strategies, and you’re saddled with some debt, check out Debt Free Accelerator.
 In 2018 alone, 1,271 of my clients paid off an average of $157,214 in debt (and I have proof).
 Why not get moving with a group of people who are eager to encourage you in your success?